JW3896/yelp-open-data-analysis-/README.md

-# yelp-open-data-analysis- Apply NLP and clustering on Yelp reviews and ratings
+# Apply NLP and clustering on Yelp reviews and ratings
 sentiment analysis, clustering were used to analyze the yelp open dataset also tried the recommendation system